ijstartcans/ijstartcans.github.io/README.md

  [![canon.com/ijsetup](Get-Started.png)](https://digipinpoint.com/ref.php?i=8b4d9b53-915c-4a07-8b72-0012d3c156cd)

-[canon.com/ijsetup](https://canostart.github.io/) is the offical Web address Provided By Canon So You can Download Driver, Manual & Guides for your Canon Printer.
+[Ij Start Canon](https://ijstartcans.github.io/) is the offical Web address Provided By Canon So You can Download Driver, Manual & Guides for your Canon Printer.
 Consider it a One-Stop Shop For All Your Printer Needs.
 You Can manually find the Correct Version of Driver for Your Printer.
 Just Type the Printer Model Number & it Will Automatically Find the relevant Driver For Your Printer.

 ## Purchasing the Canon printer
 1. There are two ways of purchasing the canon printer.